45Drives/cockpit-navigator/README.md

 # Cockpit Navigator
-A File System Browser for Cockpit.
+A Featureful File System Browser for Cockpit - remotely browse, manage, edit, upload, and download files on your server through your web browser.

 ## Features
 With no command line use needed, you can: